the-moog/stospice/README.md

 You can also test the library using the test\_stospice.py script.
 It takes a touchstone file as its argument and will then validate against it using ngspice.
 If no touchstone file is passed to the script, it just generates a random N-port s-parameter matrix that it then validates itself against.
+The test can also be run via unittest: "python -m unittest".

-The test script's usage is as follows:
+The test script's command line usage is as follows:

 ```
 usage: test_stospice.py [-h] [--ports PORTS] [filename]